mjordan/islandora_feeds/README.md

 "...", "...", "...", "Second item's field 3 value"
 "...","...", "...", "Field 3's first value; field 3's second value; field3's third value"
 ```
-The resulting OBJ XML looks like this:
+The resulting OBJ XML for the item created from data in the first row of this file will look like this:

 ```xml
 <fielddata>